ga4gh/gks-common/schema/core-im/def/StudyResult.rst

 **Computational Definition**

-A collection of data items from a single study that are about a particular subject or experimental unit in the study, along with optional provenance information describing how these data items were generated.
-StudyResult objects provide a flexible and useful way to summarize a subset of data items from a larger study that are cited as evidence in curation workflows that generate higher order knowledge about a particular variant or other entity.
+A collection of data items from a single study that pertain to a particular subject or experimental unit in the study, along with optional provenance information describing how these data items were generated.

 **Information Model**